Max1mmus/typing-app-React/README.md

 ### About:
 Simple game made in React.
 Objective is to guess all letters without making any mistakes.
 For each guess without misspell you get a star.
 Primary purpose was to practice React.
+If you like it :star: it.
 Enjoy :)

 ### Preview